The uniformization of the moduli space of principally polarized abelian 6-folds: Introduction

 3pt

-Since the map $\pi$ has $24$ branch points corresponding to choosing $24$ roots in $E_6$ specifying the local monodromy at each branch point, the Hurwitz scheme $\Hur$ parameterizing $E_6$-covers $\pi\colon C\to \bP^1$ as above is $21$-dimensional (and also irreducible, see \cite{kanev2006hurwitz-spaces}).
-The geometric construction described above induces the \emph{Prym-Tyurin-Kanev} map between two moduli spaces of the same dimension.
-It is tempting to conjecture that this map is generically finite.
-The following theorem answers a conjecture raised by Kanev in his lectures given in 1987 and thereabouts (see also \cite[Remark 5.5]{lange2008a-galois-theoretic-approach}):
+Since the map $\pi$ has $24$ branch points corresponding to choosing $24$ roots in $E_6$ specifying the local monodromy at each branch point, the Hurwitz scheme $\Hur$ parameterizing degree $27$ covers $\pi\colon C\to \bP^1$ with $W(E_6)$ monodromy as above is $21$-dimensional (and also irreducible, see \cite{kanev2006hurwitz-spaces}).
+The geometric construction described above induces the \emph{Prym-Tyurin} map between two moduli spaces of the same dimension.
+The following theorem answers a conjecture raised by Kanev, see also \cite[Remark 5.5]{lange2008a-galois-theoretic-approach}:

-\begin{theorem} The Prym-Tyurin-Kanev map $PT:\Hur\rightarrow \cA_6$ is generically finite.
-It follows that the general principally polarized abelian variety of dimension $6$ is a Prym-Tyurin variety of exponent $6$ corresponding to a $E_6$-cover $C\rightarrow \bP^1$. \end{theorem}
+\begin{theorem} The Prym-Tyurin map $PT:\Hur\rightarrow \cA_6$ is generically finite.
+It follows that the general principally polarized abelian variety of dimension $6$ is a Prym-Tyurin-Kanev (PTK) variety of exponent $6$ corresponding to a $W(E_6)$-cover $C\rightarrow \bP^1$. \end{theorem}

 This result, which is the main achievement of this paper, gives a structure theorem for general abelian varieties of dimension $6$ and offers a uniformization for $\cA_6$ by curves with additional discrete data.
-Just like the classical Prym map $P:\mathcal{R}_6\rightarrow \cA_5$, it is expected that the Prym-Tyurin-Kanev map $PT$ will open the way towards a systematic study of the geometry of $\cA_6$.
-Potentially, this theorem also gives a way to determine the birational type of $\cA_6$, which is a notorious open problem.
-Recall that $\cA_g$ is a variety of general type for $g\ge7$, see \cite{mumford1983on-the-kodaira-dimension} and \cite{T}; as already indicated, $\cA_g$ is unirational for $g\leq 5$.
-It has been recently established in \cite{FV14} that the boundary divisor $\partial \overline{\cA}_6$ of the perfect cone compactification $\overline{\cA}_6$ of $\cA_6$ is unirational, which induces a lower bound on the slope of the effective cone of $\overline{\cA}_6$.
+Just like the classical Prym map $P:\mathcal{R}_6\rightarrow \cA_5$, it is expected that the Prym-Tyurin map $PT$ will open the way towards a systematic study of abelian $6$-folds and their moduli space.
+What is essential is less the fact that a general $6$-dimensional ppav is a PTK variety, but rather the rich geometric structure that Theorem \ref{thmmain1} provides, which is then of use for other applications presented in Sections \ref{sec-Hurglobal}-\ref{sec:Petri}.
+An immediate consequence of Theorem \ref{thmmain1} is the following: